gilesjb/jam/README.md

 The script consists of:

 1. A [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) first line which invokes the Kotlin runtime to execute this script and specifies the location of `jam.jar`.
-2. A *project interface*.
-This defines the build targets and build logic.
+2. A *project interface* defining build targets and build logic.
+The project can have any name you want.
 3. A final call to `Project.run(ExampleProject::class.java, ExampleProject::all, args)` which executes the build controller with the project interface, the default build target, and command-line arguments.

 </details>